rivertam2016/pyCMR3/Core_Model/readme.txt

 Set the appropriate model version at lines 349-351 equal to True.

-4. For aggregate analyses, as in Simulation 1:

-To graph the aggregate results across each model-simulated dataset, follow the procedures listed in Sim1_EmotionalClusteringEffect, in the Graphing_Files directory.
+4. Run the code to graph model-simulated output for the given subject.